daochenzha/daochenzha/README.md

 ### Hi there, I'm [Daochen Zha (查道琛 in Chinese)!](https://dczha.com/) 👋👋👋

-🌱 I’m currently a PhD student in CS@Rice
+🌱 I’m currently a Machine Learning Engineer at Airbnb.
+I obtained my PhD from CS@Rice

 🔭 I’m working on machine learning and data mining, particularly on Reinforcement Learning (RL) and Data-centric AI